 Start your dinner Italian style!
-Here are 6 tips for how to make an Antipasto Platter that will meet everyone's needs and let you enjoy spending time with your friends.
+Here are 6 tips for how to make an Antipasto Platter or charcuterie board that will meet everyone's needs and let you enjoy spending time with your friends.

 Italians know how to host a dinner.

-A chacuterie plate or a cheese plate is designed to whet the appetite, encourage conversation and mark the start of an enjoyable meal.
+A charcuterie board or a cheese platter is designed to whet the appetite, encourage conversation, and mark the start of an enjoyable meal.

-During our recent trip to Italy, we found that the antipasto items varied as we moved from region to region.
+During a trip to Italy, we found that the antipasto items varied as we moved from region to region.
 In the south, it included seafood, Pecorino cheese was featured in the hill towns of Tuscany, and Parma ham dominated in the Emilia-Romagna region.
-Often our favourite appetizer is a simple platter of cheese and olives, like this Holiday Cheese and Olive Wreath Appetizer.
+Often our favorite appetizer is a simple platter of cheese and olives.

-To try to recreate those special memories of our time spent in sunny outdoor cafés and cozy trattorias, I assembled a beautiful antipasto platter for our dinner.
-I used both imported and local ingredients, some straight from my garden.
+To try to recreate those special memories of time spent in sunny outdoor cafés and cozy trattorias, it's fun to assemble a beautiful antipasto platter.
+Use both imported and local ingredients, some straight from your garden or farmer's market.

 How to Make an Antipasto Platter

 - Choose a variety of types of cheese with different textures made from different types of milk.
-Some of your guests may have an allergy or sensitivity to cow's milk, but can tolerate cheese made from goat or sheep's milk.
-In my platter, I offered chunky Parmigiano Reggiano and soft but sharp blue cheese (cow's milk), a firm Pecorino (sheep's milk) and a creamy goat cheese.
-I find it best to avoid flavoured cheeses on a platter like this, as there are so many other flavours in the cured meats and preserves.
+Some of your guests may have an allergy or sensitivity to cow's milk but can tolerate cheese made from goat or sheep's milk.
+I usually offer chunky Parmigiano Reggiano and soft but sharp blue cheese (cow's milk), a firm Pecorino (sheep's milk), and creamy goat cheese.
+I find it best to avoid flavored cheeses on a platter like this.
+There are so many other flavors in the cured meats and preserves.
 Cut some of the cheese in advance to make it easy for your guests to serve themselves.
 Don't cut it too thinly, or it will sweat and look positively unappetizing.
 Provide a small cheese knife for other blocks of cheese.

 - Loosely arrange the cured meats you have chosen so that they are easy to pick up from the platter.
-I gave each of the prosciutto slices a twist before piling them up and I twirled the capicolla into circles before arranging the thin slices.
+Give each of the prosciutto slices a twist before piling them up and twirl the capicolla into circles before arranging the thin slices.
+You can also make salami roses if you'd like.

-- Offer some pickled or preserved items.
-I included an olive assortment, a wedge of fig cake and a tiny jar of my homemade Peach Pepper Jam.
-Roasted peppers, artichokes or sun-dried tomatoes would be good, too.
+- Offer pickled or preserved items.
+Include an olive assortment, a wedge of fig cake, and a tiny jar of homemade spicy jam.
+Roasted peppers, artichokes, or sun-dried tomatoes would be good, too.

-- People eat with their eyes first, so take some time to arrange the items on your antipasto platter artistically, instead of lining them up in rows or in a circle.
-An antipasto platter like this encourages your guests to create their own combinations and mix and match flavours that they like.
+- People eat with their eyes first.
+Take time to arrange the items on your antipasto platter artistically, instead of lining them up in rows.
+An antipasto platter like this encourages your guests to create their combinations, mixing and matching flavors.

-- You can assemble your antipasto well ahead your dinner, but remove it from the refrigerator 30 to 45 minutes before serving time.
-Cheese has the most flavour when it is served at room temperature.
+- You can assemble your antipasto ahead of time, but remove it from the fridge 30 to 45 minutes before serving time.
+Cheese has the most flavor when it is served at room temperature.

-This Antipasto Platter is quick and easy to assemble.
+This charcuterie board is quick and easy to assemble.
 It will keep everyone happy while you're putting the finishing touches on dinner!

 📖 Recipe